 Rebecca Sue Johnson of Maple Ridge Township faces felony charges for abandoning/cruelty to 25 or more animals, which is punishable by up to seven years in prison.
 She also faces a misdemeanor charge for running an unregistered animal shelter.
-Johnson was released from jail after posting a $60,000 surety bond.
+She was released from jail after posting a $60,000 surety bond.

 Michigan Gov. Gretchen Whitmer vetoed 13 bills on December 30, including legislation that would have allowed airport authorities to use civil asset forfeiture to seize property from travelers without charging them with a crime.